Richard-S16/Richard-S16/README.md

 I like to use GitHub as my playground.
 Here is where I like to try and build things with technologies that caught my attention.

-❗ I don't have any work repositories here; all the projects here are things that came out of my mind or were inspired by another app or website. <br>
+I don't have any work repositories here; all the projects here are things that came out of my mind or were inspired by another app or website.

-❗ Although I can work Full Stack (Frontend & Backend using Typescript), **my focus is on Frontend Technologies**. <br>
+Although I can work Full Stack (Frontend & Backend using Typescript), **my focus is on Frontend Technologies**.

-❗ I'm used to working with modern Design Tools, e.g. Figma/Adobe XD/Canva.
-But I'm **NOT** a **UI/UX Designer**<br>
+I'm used to working with modern Design Tools, e.g. Figma/Adobe XD/Canva.
+But I'm **NOT** a **UI/UX Designer**

-❗ If you want to know more about me, visit my LinkedIn profile <br>

 ✉️ You can contact me at [rschmidt@protonmail.com](mailto:rschmidt@protonmail.com)